 argument; The only case for when the label argument is not within quotes will be when the label name itself is stored in a pre-existing R-object. when creating node labels via this argument, quotes are typically required.

-Without a link betwen theta
+Without a link between theta

 and x

 , one is not creating a properly factorizable directed acyclic graph as is required for specifying a joint distribution (see the Graphical Models chapter).
 When using the child argument, please ensure the child was previously defined as a node.
 Generative DAGs are designed to be built from bottom-to-top reflecting the way a business analyst would create these DAGs.
-Note that computer code for Bayesian inference, like greta code, requires the exact opposite order - parent nodes get defined prior to their children.
+Note that computer code for Bayesian inference, like numpyro code, requires the exact opposite order - parent nodes get defined prior to their children.
 One way the causact package accelerates the BAW is by facilitating a bottom-up workflow that can be automatically transalated to top-down computer code.
 Using the child

 argument of dag_node